 You can use any color quinoa, or a blend, though I think red quinoa is the most festive if you’re going to serve this as a holiday or company dish.

 Is there a difference between red and white quinoa (which is actually tan)?
-Not much.
+Not much, really.
 Red quinoa is slightly prettier, of course, but you can certainly swap in the more common quinoa.
 There’s black quinoa as well, and blends that you can purchase with all three colors together.

 - 2 to 3 cloves garlic, minced